rstam/specifications/source/sessions/driver-sessions.rst

 Gossipping the cluster time
 ===========================

-Drivers MUST gossip the cluster time when connected to sharded clusters through mongos nodes.
+Drivers MUST gossip the cluster time when connected to a cluster that uses cluster times.

-Gossipping the cluster time is a process in which the driver participates in distributing the logical cluster time in a sharded cluster.
-Drivers learn the current cluster time (from a particular mongos node's perspective) in responses they receive from mongos nodes.
-Drivers in turn forward the highest cluster time they have seen so far to any mongos nodes they subsequently send commands to.
+Gossipping the cluster time is a process in which the driver participates in distributing the logical cluster time in a cluster.
+Drivers learn the current cluster time (from a particular server's perspective) in responses they receive from servers.
+Drivers in turn forward the highest cluster time they have seen so far to any server they subsequently send commands to.

+A driver detects that it MUST participate in gossipping the cluster time when it sees a $clusterTime in a response received from a server.

 Receiving the current cluster time
 ----------------------------------

-When connected to a mongos, drivers MUST examine all responses to server commands to see if they contain a top level field named ``$clusterTime`` formatted as follows:
+Drivers MUST examine all responses to server commands to see if they contain a top level field named ``$clusterTime`` formatted as follows: